Wales football fan who travelled to World Cup with son dies in Qatar

 Noel Mooney, chief executive of the Football Association of Wales (FAW), wrote on Twitter: “So sorry to hear that one of our supporters has passed away here.
 Our condolences go to the family and of course we are here to support however we can.”

-A Foreign, Commonwealth and Development Office said it is supporting Mr Davies’s family.
+The Foreign, Commonwealth and Development Office said it was supporting Mr Davies’s family.

 In a tweet, the Welsh FA added: “Mae CBDC yn cydymdeimlo efo teulu a ffrindiau Kevin Davies.
 Our deepest condolences from everyone at the Football Association of Wales.
 Our thoughts are with Kevin’s family and friends at this sad time.